Contact Lens Care

 Those with dry AMD will lose their vision gradually as the retinal cells die off.
 On the other hand, wet forms of macular degeneration can cause your vision to deteriorate at a rapid rate.
 Some even lose their sight within days of having symptoms.

 How is macular degeneration treated?

-There are also visual aids that can keep your vision sharp and eyes safe from dry eye, such as large printed books, magnifying glasses, bright reading lights and smart screen reading software.
+There is no treatment for dry AMD; however, visual aids can keep your vision sharp and eyes safe from dry eye, thus reducing its effect.
+These include large printed books, magnifying glasses, bright reading lights and smart screen reading software.

-Anti-VEGF mediations have a high success rate with over 40% of people seeing an improvement in their vision.
-It is advised however, that you start treatment as early as possible as this treatment cannot repair underlying damage.
+Anti-VEGF medications have a high success rate.
+It would be best if you started treatment as early as possible as this treatment cannot repair underlying damage.

 A guide to blurry vision